mug-n-ai/YRoot/docs/power.md

 > Why might this fail?
 > What assumptions could break?

-That double path — one toward possibility, one toward fragility — allows you to **balance realism with optimism**, and to take risk-aware action.
+That double path, one toward possibility, one toward fragility, allows you to **balance realism with optimism**, and to take risk-aware action.

 ---